metaory/xback/README.md

 # Usage
 - link executables to your bin path
-- copy and update the config `cp sample.config config`
+- update the config `cp sample.backup.conf backup.conf`
 - place the config in a clean git directory

 - run `mbackup`